-IHG Rewards Club is the rewards program of the Intercontinental Hotel Group, one of the largest hotel group in the world with more than 4,700 hotels world wide, including Intercontinental, Holiday Inn, Holiday Inn Express and a number of other chains.
-You can read my review of the IHG program here.
+IHG Rewards Club is the rewards program of the Intercontinental Hotel Group, one of the largest hotel group in the world with more than 5,000 hotels world wide, including Intercontinental, Holiday Inn, Holiday Inn Express and a number of other chains.

 Here is a quick summary of the IHR Rewards card:

-You receive 60,000 points after spending US$1,000 in the first 90 days fromsigning up.
-The points from the bonus and minimum spend are enough for 6 nights at 10% of their cheapest hotels or 2 nights at 90% of their properties.
+You receive 80,000 points after spending US$1,000 in the first 90 days from signing up.
+The points from the bonus and minimum spend are enough for 8 nights at 10% of their cheapest hotels or 2 nights at 90% of their properties.
 You can get as many as 16 free nights during PointBreaks Promotions!